dendronhq/dendron-site/vault/dendron.release.changelog.md

 ### Enhancements
 - Sort numeric siblings in GoToSiblingCommand
+- Disable Dendron shortcuts when plugin is not active

 ### Bug Fixes
 - Nested note refs in preview can display incorrectly